 Amongst frequent flyers between Australia and New Zealand, it’s well known that Emirates A380 flights are the ones to aim for if you’re looking for comfort, service and amenities, whilst earning or redeeming Qantas Points.

 With Emirates now upgrading all of their flights between the two countries to Airbus A380’s, their appeal to those using Qantas Points remains – for the same 36,000 Qantas Points (jumps to 41,500 from 18 September 2019 onwards) as you’d pay to sit in Business Class on a small Qantas 737, instead you can enjoy lie-flat comfort and the famous on-board bar – this is one of the funnest uses of a smaller Qantas Point balance out there, in my book.

 In this guide we look at the various flights that Emirates offer between Australia and New Zealand, how much they cost for a Business Class redemption, and any drawbacks of choosing to use your Qantas Points for Emirates First or Business Class.

 Fleet & Routes

-The size of Emirates A380 fleet is astonishing – as the largest operator of the A380 globally, they have over 90 in service at the time of writing.
-4 of these will now make their way each day between Australia and New Zealand, connecting you to Dubai and Bangkok.
+The size of Emirates A380 fleet is astonishing.
+As the largest operator of the A380 globally, they have over 90 in service at the time of writing, including one flying between Sydney and Christchurch.